 Violations of Speeding 30mph or more over the limit and crash violations involving Serious Bodily Injury or Fatality require a mandatory hearing.
 Arraignments are set for these types of violations.
 If you plead Not Guilty at the arraignment then a hearing date will be set, then the officer and any witnesses will be subpoenaed for court.

-• 12 points accumulated within 12 months - 30 day suspension
+- 12 points accumulated within 12 months - 30 day suspension

-• 18 points accumulated within 18 months - 3 Month suspension
+- 18 points accumulated within 18 months - 3 Month suspension

-• 24 points accumulated within 36 months (3 years) - 1 Year suspension
+- 24 points accumulated within 36 months (3 years) - 1 Year suspension

 If you are between the ages of 15 and 17 and have accumulated six (6) or more points within a 12 month period, the Department of Motor Vehicles shall notify you and issue you a restricted license for business purposes only per Florida Stature 322.161.

-A Florida Licensed Driver, under Florida Statute 318.14(9), may only elect traffic school on a citation once in twelve months and five times in a lifetime.
+A Florida Licensed Driver, under Florida Statute 318.14(9), may only elect traffic school on a citation once in twelve months and eight times in a lifetime.
 If you are licensed in another state you must check with your local DMV if the election and completion of a Traffic School in Florida will keep the points off your record.

 To check eligibility you may visit the Florida Department of Motor Vehicles website. https://services.flhsmv.gov/DLCheck/